Understanding parton evolution in matter from renormalization group analysis: Phenomenology

-The resulting nuclear modification factor $R_A(z_h)$ is compared to the HERMES data for $^{20}$Ne and ${}^{131}$Xe targets \cite{HERMES:2007plz} in the top row of Fig.~\ref{fig:my_label}.
-Qualitatively, in-medium evolution shifts hadron spectra towards lower $z_h$.
-Results including only RG contributions (red dashed lines) give a good description of $R_A$ from small to intermediate $z$, but lead to a suppression that is too strong at large $z_h$.
-We remark that the region very close to $z_h = 1$ is dominated by soft emissions, where one should consider soft power counting and threshold type resummation in both vacuum~\cite{Catani:1989ne,Anderle:2012rq} and in-medium calculations.
-Therefore, we have exclude this region from our comparison.
-Blue solid lines include the fixed order (FO) contribution from Eq.~(\ref{eq:sub1}) in the initial condition of the RG evolution, and the bands correspond to the density variation in the range $(\rho_G/1.5, 1.5 \rho_G)$.
-The FO correction improves the description of HERMES data at large $z$, but remains subleading to the RG evolution effect.
-The nuclear size dependence of $R_A$ for Ne, Kr, and Xe nuclei is naturally explained with the same set of transport parameters.
+The nuclear modification factor $R_A(z_h)$ calculated with the averaged HERMES kinematics $Q^2 = 2.25$ GeV$^2$ and $\nu=12$~GeV is compared to the HERMES data for $^{20}$Ne, $^{84}$Kr and ${}^{131}$Xe targets \cite{HERMES:2007plz} in the top row of Fig.~\ref{fig:RA_HERMES_EMC}.
+Qualitatively, in-medium evolution shifts hadron spectra towards lower fragmentation fractions.
+Results including only RG contributions (red dashed lines) give a good description of $R_A$ from small to intermediate $z_h$, but lead to a suppression that is too strong at large $z_h$.
+The region close to $z_h = 1$ is dominated by threshold effects where one should consider a different power counting and perform threshold resummation in both vacuum~\cite{Catani:1989ne,Anderle:2012rq} and in-medium calculations, so we exclude it from our comparison.
+In addition, hadrons produced with a small $z_h$ or $1-z_h$ and massive final states have short hadron formation times~\cite{Markert:2008jc}.
+If such time scales are smaller than the path length $L$, hadronic scattering, dissociation, and absorption in the nuclei have to be considered \cite{Accardi:2009qv}.
+For the reasons above, we will mainly discuss the intermediate $z_h$ region at HERMES.
+Blue solid lines include the fixed order (FO) contribution from Eqs.~(\ref{eq:foG}), (\ref{eq:foNS}), (\ref{eq:foSS}) in the initial condition of the RG evolution, and the bands correspond to the density variation in the range $(\rho_G/1.5, 1.5 \rho_G)$.
+The FO correction improves the description of HERMES data at large $z_h$, but remains subleading to the RG evolution effect.
+The nuclear size dependence of $R_A$ is naturally explained with the same cold nuclear matter parameters.

+The cold nuclear matter parameters also give a good description of the EMC data \cite{EuropeanMuon:1991jmx}, which is the first measurement of nuclear modification to SIDIS hadron fragmentation.
+The measurements were performed for C, Cu, and Sn nuclei in a similar $x_B$ region, but with much higher $\langle Q^2\rangle\approx 11$ GeV$^2$ and, correspondingly, $\nu$, as compared to the HERMES experiment.
+We show in the bottom panel of Fig.~\ref{fig:RA_HERMES_EMC} the $R_A$ calculated at the averaged EMC kinematics using the same parameters that describe HERMES data.
+Even though the experimental error bars are larger for some of the measurements, there is a good agreement between the calculation and the data.
+Because the EMC data are taken at significantly larger $Q^2$ and $\nu$, the agreement demonstrates the predictive power and efficiency of this RG approach.